neilchvz/infrastructure-portfolio/automation/filevault-remediation/README.md

 **Filter:** FileVault Enabled = `False`

-Targets devices with FileVault completely off — whether due to MDM profile failure at enrollment or a user disabling it after the fact.
+Targets devices with FileVault completely off, whether due to MDM profile failure at enrollment or a user disabling it after the fact.

 **Remediation:**

 A single MDM configuration profile combining FileVault enablement and `FDERecoveryKeyEscrow` in one payload.
-FileVault is enabled and the recovery key is escrowed to Addigy at the same time — no second step required.
+FileVault is enabled and the recovery key is escrowed to Addigy at the same time.
+No second step required.

-**User experience:** Addigy uses deferred enablement — the MDM profile installs silently, but encryption doesn't begin until the user performs a full logout and login.
+**User experience:** Addigy uses deferred enablement: the MDM profile installs silently, but encryption doesn't begin until the user performs a full logout and login.
 At logout, macOS presents a prompt asking the user to enter their password to confirm FileVault enablement.
 A notification